Type 1 Diabetes

 diabetes education

-Type 1 diabetes manifests earlier in life and requires immediate insulin replacement.
+Type 1 diabetes typically manifests earlier in life and requires immediate insulin replacement.

-Spirit Hub provides a great place to begin learning about diabetes education and local services.
+Spirit Hub provides a great starting point to begin learning about diabetes education and local services.

 Living With Type 1 Diabetes